 My Dad gave some advice to Mika Hakkinen (another racing legend) which was simply to ‘enjoy it’.
 It took a while for Mika to understand what he meant, but essentially it was to try to enjoy yourself whatever you’re doing in your life and your profession.
 If you don’t enjoy yourself then you aren’t going to do well, feel good about yourself or the situation in front of you.
 I also believe we all need to find our own way to cope with the pressures of life, talk about them and seek help if you need to.
 I started to see a therapist in recent years and even after the first session I found it very helpful, and the relief from doing that gives you the opportunity to enjoy life as a whole.

-It takes real strength to admit you need help, whether it’s you or someone you care about who is struggling with mental health issues, but asking for support is the first step towards getting better.
+It takes real strength to admit you need help.
+Whether it’s you or someone you care about who is struggling with mental health issues, asking for support is the first step towards getting better.

-For free confidential advice and support you can call our helpline or discuss your issues via our online chat.
+For free confidential advice and support, you can call our helpline or get in touch via our online chat.
 There are also tips, advice and tools on how to manage issues in our mental health & wellbeing section.